 Benefits of Games

 Board games are by their very design, social in nature.
 If you want to get people talking and sharing around a specific topic both card and board games provide the means to do this.
 Imagine this a group of people who have “nothing” in common and yet when they come to our workshops, they can create a game or gamified solution thanks to our gamification card deck.
-Or one of our clients used a board game at an event, as a result 80% of people reported increased confidence in talking about the topic of the game and they also remembered more scenarios than they ever did, even after classroom and online learning.
+Or one of our clients used a board game at an event, as a result, 80% of people reported increased confidence of talking about the topic of the game and they also remembered more scenarios than they ever did, even after classroom and online learning.